DavidPickles/jottings/raw-book-club-record.md

 rating: 7
 ### Liberals & Cannibals: The Implications of Diversity by Steven Lukes
 ### What Good are the Arts? by Jonn Carey
+rating: 4 warning
+- Can't remember much about this except he seemed to be arguing unconvingly that they aren't much good for anything.
 ### What's Left?: How the Left Lost its Way by Nick Cohen
+rating: 6
+- It was a long tie ago we read this, and I think it even preceded Corbyn.
 ### Where have all the intellectuals gone? by Frank Furedi
+rating: 4 warning
+- Christ!
+Almost no memory of this except it seemed a fairly pointless provocation.
 ### Life at the Bottom: The Worldview That Makes the Underclass by Theodore Dalrymple
+rating: 8
+- I've got a soft spot for Theodore Dalrymple, he's worked with the people he describes, and cares about them.
+- He's a reactionary of sorts, but thoughful and compassionate.
 ### Freedom Evolves by Daniel Dennett
+rating: 7 warning
+- Like much of the philosophy, half the book group couldn't see the point.
+- Elegantly written of course (it's Dennett), and I've given it 7 if only for the global coin-tossing competition image, which I love.
 ### Sacred Cows: Is Feminism Relevant to the New Millennium? by Rosalind Coward
+rating: 5 warning
+- Left no impression!
 ###  England An Elegy by Roger Scruton
 rating: 8
 - Suprisingly enjoyable.